Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Preliminaries

 Of particular interest are the class of stabilizer codes, introduced by \cite{Gottesman1997StabilizerCA}.
 Stabilizer codes are unitary quantum codes which correspond to the joint eigenspace of a set of commuting Pauli operators, and their encoding unitaries $\Enc$ are Clifford circuits.

-\begin{definition}[\cite{Gottesman1997StabilizerCA}] A stabilizer code $Q$ is a $[[n, n-r]]_q$ quantum code corresponding to the joint $+1$ eigenspace of a set $\{S_1, \cdots S_r\}\subset \mathcal{P}_q^n$ of independent, commuting, $n$-qudit Pauli operators. \end{definition}
+\begin{definition}[\cite{Gottesman1997StabilizerCA}] A $[[n, n-r]]_q$ stabilizer code $Q$ is a quantum code corresponding to the joint $+1$ eigenspace of a set $\{S_1, \cdots S_r\}\subset \mathbb{P}_q^n$ of independent, commuting, $n$-qudit Pauli operators. \end{definition}

 The stabilizer group $S(Q)$ is the subgroup of Pauli operators generated by the $S_i$, and the normalizer group $N(Q)$ is the set of Pauli operators which commute with all of $S(Q)$.
 The elements of $N(Q) - S(Q)$ \footnote{By which we mean the set difference, to distinguish from the quotient group.} are the `undetectable errors' on $Q$, as they map code-states to distinct code-states, and the quotient group $N(Q)/S(Q)$ are the logical operators on $Q$.

+\begin{definition} The distance $d$ of a stabilizer code $Q$ is the minimum weight of any (undetectable) element in $N(Q) - S(Q)$.
+If $Q$ encodes $k$ qudits into $n$ over an alphabet size $q$, we refer to $Q$ as $[[n, k, d]]_q$.
+In addition, the ``pure" distance is said to be the minimum weight of any element in $N(Q)$. \end{definition}

 The class of `detectable' errors of $Q$ are the operators outside $N(Q)$, which we detect by measuring the syndrome vector:

 \begin{definition} Let $q=p^m$ be a prime power.
-For any operator $E\in \mathcal{P}_q^n$, we refer to the syndrome $s_E = (s_1, s_2\cdots, s_r)\in \mathbb{F}_p^{r}$ of the operator $E$ on the stabilizer code $Q$ as the phases $s_i$ defined by $S_i E = \omega^{s_i} ES_i$ for $i\in [r]$. \end{definition}
+For any operator $E\in \mathbb{P}_q^n$, we refer to the syndrome $s_E = (s_1, s_2\cdots, s_r)\in \mathbb{F}_p^{r}$ of the operator $E$ on the stabilizer code $Q$ as the phases $s_i$ defined by $S_i E = \omega^{s_i} ES_i$ for $i\in [r]$. \end{definition}

 We instantiate most of our constructions in this work using the CSS codes introduced by \cite{Calderbank1996GoodQE, Steane1996SimpleQE}, and their extensions to non-binary fields \cite{Ketkar2006NonbinarySC, Rtteler2004OnQM, Kim2008NonbinaryQE}.